konrad-poczatek/christmas-game/17/readme.md

-Today you have to create regular expression matching, where for given input string and given pattern.
+Today you have to create regular expression matching, where for given input string `str` and given pattern `pat`.
 Your implementation of regular expression matching should support `.` and `*`.

 * `.` matches any single character
 * `*` matches zero or more of the preceding element.

 Your matching should cover entire input.

+In simple words check if given pattern matches given string.

 **Samples:**
 ```